madhusudhan1234/callclient/README.md

 ### In this package I just added the axios header
 - This package is helpful for ajax call
+- It is very useful for the SPA application like laravel and Vue Js

 ### How to set up ?
-- set the csrf token in your main file in meta tag
+- In the main blade file of laravel we can set the csrf token like this way in meta tag

 ```
 ......
 <meta name="csrf-token" content="csrf-token-here">